rahatyeasinemon/bit-integrations/readme.txt

 <strong> Best Automation Plugin for WordPress.
 Automate 210+ (highest in WordPress) Individual Platforms.</strong>

-Automate your WordPress workflow with **Bit**: the all-in-one plugin for WooCommerce, form builders, CRM, LMS, bookings, spreadsheets, [**webhooks**](https://webhook.is/difference-between-webhook-and-api), social media, and email marketing.
+Automate your WordPress workflow with **Bit Integration**: the all-in-one plugin for WooCommerce, form builders, CRM, LMS, bookings, spreadsheets, [**webhooks**](https://webhook.is/difference-between-webhook-and-api), social media, and email marketing.
 No technical knowledge needed.
-Automate tasks across 200+ platforms effortlessly.
+Automate tasks across 210+ platforms effortlessly.

 You can see below what WPTuts say about Bit Integrations